 Those are just a few of the potential consequences of failing to properly register your brand name as a trademark.
 Among other problems, you may also experience issues with U.S. Customs for your product shipments, or with the factories manufacturing your goods.
 If your legitimacy comes into question at any point in your supply chain, or if somebody else tries to copy you, a trademark registration is often the only way to fix things.

-And what about Amazon seller aggregators like Thrasio?
-Most of my Amazon clients dream of having their Amazon account acquired for seven figures by an aggregator.
+And what about Amazon seller aggregators or roll-up firms like Thrasio?
+Most of my Amazon clients dream of having their Amazon accounts acquired for seven figures by an aggregator.
 While Amazon aggregators may not strictly require that you have a registered trademark, your brand’s value is certainly reduced if you’re vulnerable to copycats, counterfeiters, and lawsuits from competitors.
 Owning a registered trademark is an important box for any entrepreneur to check off if they want their business to be acquired, including an Amazon seller.

 Amazon Seller Names Must Be Memorable and Distinguishable